Ang254/Cloud-Projects/Cloud/Machine Learning model with Sagemaker/README.md

 Used the Bank Marketing Dataset, preprocess it, train an XGBoost model, deploy it as a SageMaker endpoint, and evaluate its performance on test data.

 # Project Steps
+1. **Create Amazon Sagemaker Notebook Instance**

+Select Notebook instances, then choose Create notebook instance

-1. **Import Libraries and Define Environment**
+2.  **Import Libraries and Define Environment**

+In Jupyter, choose conda_python3 and in a new code cell on your Jupyter notebook, copy and paste the following code and choose Run.

 Began by importing the required Python libraries and defining the SageMaker execution environment:

-import boto3, sagemaker, urllib.request, numpy as np, pandas as pd, os from sagemaker import get_execution_role from sagemaker.serializers import CSVSerializer import matplotlib.pyplot as plt from IPython.display import display, Image from time import gmtime, strftime

-# Define IAM role and session variables
+Define IAM role and session variables
-role = get_execution_role()
-prefix = 'sagemaker/DEMO-xgboost-dm'
-my_region = boto3.session.Session().region_name

 # Retrieve the XGBoost container URI
 xgboost_container = sagemaker.image_uris.retrieve("xgboost", my_region, "latest")